akolov/step-carthage-bootstrap/README.md

 valid [StepLib](http://www.steplib.com/) Step.

+## "Install" this Step on your own machine

+Just clone this git repository and you can start using it.

-## Test run this Step on your own machine
+## Run this Step on your own machine

 Steps get their inputs through Environment Variables.
 The Step's inputs are described in the `step.yml` Step